Using 0% APR Balance Transfers: A Smart Strategy for Managing Credit Card Debt

 3.5 Monitor Payment Deadlines

 Missing payments can result in losing the promotional APR and being charged a penalty APR, often exceeding 25%.
+It’s crucial to set reminders or automate payments to avoid this trap.

 4. Potential Pitfalls of Balance Transfers